stfc/docker-and-gh-actions-for-ml/docs/1-setting-up-git-flow.md

 git push --set-upstream origin dev
 ```

+!!! success
-With this out the way, we've got our repo in a good starting state to use git flow for our future development.
+    With this out the way, we've got our repo in a good starting state to use git flow to complete our first feature!